 Mobile marketing has become a key tool for marketers and it’s going to stay that way for quite some time to come.
 Marketers are set to embrace this trend and put it to good use.
 In fact, over the next 12 months, one in two marketers in UK is expected to spend 25% of their budget on mobile marketing.

 So, what are the current and future trends in mobile marketing?
-Let’s take a quick look at some of the important ones.
+Let’s take a quick look at the mobile marketing future.

 In this day and age of short attention spans, where consumer loyalty is fickle, the last thing a marketer should do is spam a valuable consumer with offers or information that holds absolutely no interest for them.
 Consumers don’t hate ads, they hate bad ads: 75% prefer ads that are targeted and relevant to their interests, 66% are happy to receive ads if they’re user friendly.

-Olga Velgus, GMS Chief Marketing Officer sees content as a real challenge for every marketer nowadays: “Content should not just be informative but create an emotional bond with the customer”.
+Olha Velhus, GMS Chief Marketing Officer sees content as a real challenge for every marketer nowadays: “Content should not just be informative but create an emotional bond with the customer.”